Double Higgs boson production and Higgs self-coupling extraction at CLIC: Abstract

 \section{Abstract}

-The Compact Linear Collider (CLIC) is a future electron-positron collider that will allow measurement of the trilinear Higgs self-coupling in double Higgs boson events produced at its high-energy stages with collision energies of $\sqrt{s}$\,=\,1.5 and 3\,TeV.
-The sensitivity to the Higgs self-coupling is driven by the mea\-sure\-ments of the cross section and the invariant mass distribution of the Higgs-boson pair in the W-boson fusion process, $\epem\to\PH\PH\PGne\PAGne$.
-It is enhanced by including the cross-section measurement of \Zhh production at 1.5\,TeV.
-The expected sensitivity of CLIC for Higgs pair production through W-boson fusion is studied for the decay channels \bbbb and \bbWW using full detector simulation including all relevant backgrounds.
-With an integrated luminosity of $\mathcal{L}$\,=\,5\,ab$^{-1}$ at $\roots=\SI{3}{\TeV}$, CLIC will be able to measure the trilinear Higgs self-coupling with a relative uncertainty of $-7\,\%$ and $ +11\,\%$ at 68\,\% C.L., assuming the Standard Model.
+The Compact Linear Collider (CLIC) is a future electron-positron collider that will allow measurements of the trilinear Higgs self-coupling in double Higgs boson events produced at its high-energy stages with collision energies from $\sqrt{s}$\,=\,1.4\,TeV to 3\,TeV.
+The sensitivity to the Higgs self-coupling is driven by the mea\-sure\-ments of the cross section and the invariant mass distribution of the Higgs-boson pair in the W-boson fusion process, $\epem\to\HHvv$.
+It is enhanced by including the cross-section measurement of \Zhh production at 1.4\,TeV.
+The expected sensitivity of CLIC for Higgs pair production through W-boson fusion is studied for the decay channels \bbbb and \bbWW using full detector simulation including all relevant backgrounds at $\roots=\SI{1.4}{\TeV}$ with an integrated luminosity of $\mathcal{L}$\,=\,2.5\,ab$^{-1}$ and at $\roots=\SI{3}{\TeV}$ with $\mathcal{L}$\,=\,5\,ab$^{-1}$.
+Combining $\epem\to\HHvv$ and \Zhh cross-section measurements at 1.4\,TeV with differential measurements in $\epem\to\HHvv$ events at 3\,TeV, CLIC will be able to measure the trilinear Higgs self-coupling with a relative uncertainty of $-8\,\%$ and $ +11\,\%$ at 68\,\% C.L., assuming the Standard Model.
+In addition, prospects for simultaneous constraints on the trilinear Higgs self-coupling and the Higgs-gauge coupling HHWW are derived based on the \HHvv measurement.